JulietWallace/Spatially-Focused-Primary-CS-Lessons/README.md

 These activities are meant to encourage computational thinking skills through pupils analysing the computational patterns we see in everyday life.
 For example, lesson 4 introduces if/else statements.
 Pupils are given a question - if they will wear a coat when they go outside at break time later.
 Pupils think about what factors influence their decision to wear/not wear a coat.
 They then wrote these down as if-else statements. e.g. if it is cold, I will bring my coat.
 Else, I will leave my coat inside.

+Pupils were then taught the if/else construct in Python.
+The final activity got pupils to create short Python programs using if/else to model their decision about wearing a coat and to create other guessing game type programs.

+Margulieux's Spatial Encoding Strategy (SpES) describes the process of building "non-verbal mental representations" of spatial information.

+Pupils should be encouraged to see the connections between their unplugged work and their programs.
+For example, asking pupils

 ## Goals and rationale